-This fact sheet provides advice to owners corporations and residents about how coronavirus restrictions affect the Cladding Rectification Program (the Program) and outlines the precautions we have put in place to keep residents safe while this work occurs.
+This fact sheet provides advice to owners corporations and residents about how coronavirus (COVID-19) restrictions affect the Cladding Rectification Program (the Program) and outlines the precautions we have put in place to keep residents safe while this work occurs.

 Are apartments still being inspected?

 Cladding Safety Victoria (CSV) and its advisors are still conducting inspections on apartment buildings.
 However, we are only entering private apartments where: